erickcastrillo/Diquis/docs/django/API_AUTHENTICATION.md

 # API Authentication Documentation (Django REST Framework)

-This document describes the authentication system for the LaCantera Football API built with Django REST Framework.
+This document describes the authentication system for the Diquis Football API built with Django REST Framework.

 ## Overview